In this Topic:

 General Usage Notes¶

-The generator expression, gen, may be constant or variable:
+- Each random distribution function takes a generator expression, gen, as its last argument.
+The generator expression, gen, can be constant or variable:

-- If constant, then the result of the random distribution function will also be constant (unless there are other, variable arguments, currently only possible for RANDSTR).
+- If constant, then the result of the random distribution function will also be constant (unless there are other, variable arguments, which is currently only supported for RANDSTR).

 - If variable, then the result of the random distribution function will also be variable.

-Generator expressions are always of type 64-bit integer, implicit conversions may apply.
+- Generator expressions are always of type 64-bit integer and implicit conversions may apply.
 Any expression that can be converted into a 64-bit integer may be used as a generator expression.

-The randomness of any random distribution function is directly linked to the randomness of its generator expression.
-For most practical purposes, the RANDOM data generation function is the best choice.
+- The randomness of any random distribution function is directly linked to the randomness of its generator expression.
+For most practical purposes, the RANDOM data generation function is the best choice for randomly-generated integer values.